redhat-openshift-ecosystem/operator-pipelines/docs/kind-cluster.md

 # KIND Cluster Setup

-The testing pipeline is running in local kind cluster with registry and its dependencies like OLM, Tekton and others.
+The testing pipeline for community operators is running in local kind cluster with own local registry and its dependencies like OLM, Tekton and others.
 The following steps must be performed to prepare the kind clusters for use by the pipeline.

 ## Prerequisites
 The KIND Cluster Setup is done by `ansible`.
-One can to install `ansible` via
+One can install `ansible` via
 ```
 $ pip3 install ansible
 ```